SAP-samples/teched2022-DA281/exercises/dd3/README.md

 In the underlying architecture Replication Flows are executed by so called "worker graphs", which internally built based on Data intelligence pipelines, but optimized for data replication use cases to overcome the limitations we have seen in the beginning of this deep dive when using regular pipelines. <br>

-A worker graph is being executed in the background in case a user triggers the execution of a Replication Flow and mainly consists of the source & target connectivity + projection & mapping in case the user is defining a filter or changes the strcuture of the data set.
+A worker graph is being executed in the background in case a user triggers the execution of a Replication Flow and mainly consists of the source & target connectivity + projection & mapping in case the user is defining a filter or changes the structure of the data set.
 Theoretically, there is no limit for a user to define how much data sets (also known as Tasks) can be added inside a single Replication Flow, but there are some important aspects we will highlight below that influences this decision.<br>

 **Important Note:** A user cannot create such a Replication Flow on her/his own and should only be seen as the technical runtime artefact, which is automatically triggered when a Replication Flow is being executed. <br>
 Please check below how a worker graph looks like: <br>